kpuentec/MidnightMP3/README.md

 # MidnightMP3

 **MidnightMP3** is a minimal, stylized MP3 player built with **Electron**, featuring a custom UI, Python-powered audio playback, and smooth animated track titles.
-It's designed to be lightweight, fast, and highly extensiblem making it ideal for integration into AI workflows or creative tools.
+It's designed to be lightweight, fast, and highly extensible making it ideal for integration into AI workflows or creative tools.

 ---